commentary Romans 15

 4 For whatsoever things were written aforetime were written for our learning, that we through patience and comfort of the scriptures might have hope.

-The act of citing the prophet Isaiah seems to have prompted this appeal to study the Scriptures for better knowledge (1Cor 10:11; Rom 4:23-24).
-And how appropriate at this juncture to be reminded of that, for the Scripture of Truth (Dan 10:21) is the Authority whereunto we must conform our conscience.
-Today we are twice blessed, having both written Testaments of God to Man in our hands, but in the early years of the Apostolic church, they had only the Old Testament.
+The Apostle’s citation of the prophet Isaiah in the previous verse seems to have prompted this directive.
+The Old Testament Scriptures teach us much about God and His purposes in dealing with Mankind.
+Study them to learn, grow and increase in knowledge (1Cor 10:11; Rom 4:23-24).
+The Scripture of Truth (Dan 10:21) is the Authority whereunto we must conform our mind, our conscience, our life.
+Today we are twice blessed, having both written Testaments of God to Man in our hands.
+In the early years of the Apostolic church, they had only the Old Testament.

-Through patience, or perseverance and continuance (Rom 2:7) we do prove ourselves before God and men (Rom 14:18), walking not in craftiness nor deceitfully, but manifesting the Truth and commending ourselves to every man’s conscience in the sight of God (2Cor 4:2).
-The word comfort (paraklesis) carries also the idea of edifying exhortation (1Thes 2:3; 1Tim 4:13; 2Cor 8:4) and reminds us of the Apostle John’s special name for the Holy Spirit, the Comforter (parakletos).
-See my note for John 14:16.
+Through patience (hupomone, patient continuance in Rom 2:7) we do prove ourselves before God and men (Rom 14:18), walking not in craftiness nor deceitfully, but manifesting the Truth and commending ourselves to every man’s conscience in the sight of God (2Cor 4:2).
+The word comfort (paraklesis) means exhortation, consolation (1Thes 2:3; 1Tim 4:13; 2Cor 8:4), which goes with John’s special name for the Holy Spirit, the Comforter (parakletos).
+See note for John 14:16.
+The Word and the Spirit are like the two edges of one sword.

 5 Now the God of patience and consolation grant you to be likeminded one toward another according to Christ Jesus: 6 That ye may with one mind and one mouth glorify God, even the Father of our Lord Jesus Christ.
 7 Wherefore receive ye one another, as Christ also received us to the glory of God.